 UW Transportation Services can provide maps, suggestions for parking and alternatives to driving to campus, information about enforcements, etc. 608-263-6667.

 Custom commuter solutions for personal service to help with getting to and from campus.

-Campus Bus routes 80 and 85 are free and travel to most campus locations.
-A map and schedule are available online.
+Campus Bus routes 80 and 84 are free and travel to most campus locations.

 University Police Department provides police services and a 911 communications center, 24 hours a day, 365 days a year.
 Non-emergency telephone 262-2957; 1429 Monroe St.